andreas-ka/show-your-keyboard/README.md

 ## Navbar
 _____________________________________________________________________________
-### Bootstrap navbar that also collapses on smaller devices
+### Bootstrap navbar with active links that also collapses on smaller devices.
 ![Screenshot](./static/images/navbar_readme.png)